kaung-yarzar/Telco-Customer-Churn-Prediction/README.md

 ---

-## Notes / future improvements
+## Future improvements

-For a production deployment, the following would be added:
+In Future, the following would be added:
 - Model versioning and a model registry.
 - Monitoring for **data drift** (churn patterns change over time) and scheduled retraining.